Krakow Christmas Market & The Winter Resort Town of Zakopane

 - Shopping for hand painted glass baubles, traditional Boleslawiec pottery tree decorations with their distinctive blue and white designs, pine wreaths and gingerbread in all shapes and sizes in Krakow's Christmas Market.
 (You can read more about these traditional decorations on our blog)

-- A spectacular Gubalowska cable car ride over Tatra Mountains
+- A spectacular Gubalowska cable car ride over the Tatra Mountains

 - Visiting a traditional wooden 'goralskie chaty' house, built by the Polish highlanders, in the picturesque town of Chocholow